ben-alrdy/alrdy-animate/README.md

 ## CSS Animations
 You can simply add the `aa-animate` attribute to the element you want to animate.
 You can also add optional attributes (see element attributes below) to customize the animation for individual elements.

 - **aa-animate**: The animation type to apply.
-Example: `aa-animate="appear-up"`.
+Example: `aa-animate="float-up"`.

 ### Element Attributes

 - **aa-children**: Accepts same values as `aa-animate`, but applies animation to all children if set.
 Use in conjunction with `aa-stagger` to set a staggered animation and `aa-delay` to set the starting point for all children.
-Example: `aa-children="fade-up-slow"`.
+Example: `aa-children="fade-up"`.
 - **aa-easing**: Overwrites the global easing function for this element.
 Example: `aa-easing="ease-in-out"`.
 - **aa-duration**: The animation duration for this element, in seconds.
 Example: `aa-duration="2"`.
 - **aa-delay**: The animation delay for this element, in seconds.
 Example: `aa-delay="0.5"`.